[image ALT: Much of my site will be useless to you if you\'ve got the images turned off!]

 La gelosia strugge e divora.

 Why spoil a good story?
-Alas, a kind reader Aurélie wrote to let me know this last item does not belong to the Hercules Mosaic; my memory doesn't span the 40 years I thought it did.
+Alas, a kind reader Aurélie wrote to let me know this last item does not belong to the Hercules Mosaic; my memory didn't span the 40 years I thought it did.
 (And since writing this page, I've found a photo online of the entire Hercules Mosaic here, which confirms it.)